A night market in Taipei with a blue color filter

 For more information on requirements and the documents needed for the application, visit the Bureau of Consular Affairs Visitor Visa for Attending Conference / Exhibition website.
 We recommend that you also visit the website of the ROC (Taiwan) overseas mission in your country to find out specific documents that you would need to provide as part of the application.
 For example, if you’re applying for a Visitor Visa from the Taipei Trade Office in Nigeria, you should refer to the Trade Office’s website to find out specific documents required.

 The processing time for a Visitor Visa for Attending Conferences depends on the ROC (Taiwan) overseas mission where you apply, and can range from 5-10 working days though might take longer.
-You can apply for a Visitor Visa any time, and we recommend that you do so as early as possible.
+Generally, a Visitor Visa is valid for 3 months, and we suggest that you start the application process 3 months prior to your planned date of entry into Taiwan.
+After your visa is issued, please check that the dates on the visa cover your planned duration of stay in Taiwan.

 4. Apply for an eVisa through MOFA’s eCode eVisa process

-This visa is specifically designed for conference attendees who do NOT have an ROC (Taiwan) overseas mission in their country (click here to find out if you have an ROC (Taiwan) overseas mission in your country).
+This visa is specifically designed for conference attendees who do NOT have an ROC (Taiwan) overseas mission in their country of residence (click here to find out if you have an ROC (Taiwan) overseas mission in your country of residence).

-Taiwan has a eCode eVisa process (Flexible Mechanism) for all foreign passport holders who are attending international conferences, which are either hosted, co-organized or sponsored by Taiwanese central government agencies, or select non-profit organizations.
-This flexible and streamlined application process can be done online from start to finish, and will not require you to visit a ROC (Taiwan) overseas mission in-person.
+Taiwan has an eCode eVisa through eCode process (Flexible Mechanism) for all foreign passport holders who are attending international conferences, which are either hosted, co-organized or sponsored by Taiwanese central government agencies, or select non-profit organizations.
+To facilitate this process, RightsCon is partnering with Taiwan’s Ministry of Digital Affairs (MODA), the sponsoring entity for the process, and our local NGO partner Open Culture Foundation (OCF).

 5. If you are holding a passport from the People’s Republic of China, Hong Kong, or Macau